nodefony/nodefony/src/nodefony/README.md

 #### without having to reboot the server.

-You can see helloBundle config   : vim  ./src/bundles/hello-bundle/Resources/config/config.yml
+You can see hello-bundle config   : src/bundles/hello-bundle/Resources/config/config.yml

 ```yml
 ########## nodefony CONFIG BUNDLE  hello-bundle  ############